enzo-project/enzo-dev/doc/manual/source/parameters/cosmicrays.rst

 ``CRkappa`` (external)
-    Cosmic ray diffusion coefficient, Default: 0.0.
+    Cosmic ray diffusion coefficient in CGS units (cm^2/s), Default: 0.0.
 For MW-like galaxies: 1E28.

 ``CRCourantSafetyNumber`` (external)
     Multiplies CR diffusion timestep, for stability should be <= 0.5.
 Default: 0.0

 ``CRFeedback`` (external)
-    Specify how much star formation feedback energy should be diverted into the cosmic ray energy density. implemented ONLY for star_maker3 (feedback method 2).
+    Specify fraction of star formation feedback energy should be diverted into the cosmic ray energy density. implemented ONLY for star_maker3 (feedback method 2).
 Default: 0.0

 ``CRdensFloor`` (external)